MFM-347/Ren.py/CONTRIBUTING.md

 1. **Coding Style**:

    - Use clean, consistent, and readable code.
-   - Follow the existing project conventions.
+   - Follow PEP 8 coding standards.
+   - Use `black` for code formatting.

 2. **Commit Practices**: